Hand-Knotted Carpets

 Regular vacuuming, rotating the carpet to ensure even wear, addressing spills immediately, and professional cleaning every 1-2 years are essential for maintaining a hand-knotted carpet.

-Yes, hand-knotted carpets can be repaired by skilled professionals.
+Yes, hand-knotted carpet can be repaired by skilled professionals.
 Common repairs include reweaving damaged areas, fixing loose or missing knots, and restoring fringes.

-Hand-knotted carpets made from natural materials and dyed with natural dyes are environmentally friendly.
+Hand-knotted carpet made from natural materials and dyed with natural dyes are environmentally friendly.
 The use of biodegradable materials and traditional dyeing methods minimizes the environmental impact.

 11. What are the benefits of using natural dyes in hand-knotted carpets?